Writing a natural language date and time parser

 (values (guess-span (tokens-to-span tokens) guess) tokens)))

-By default PARSE will return a timestamp instead of a time span.
-This depends on the value passed to the :GUESS keyword – see the GUESS-SPAN function to see how it is interpreted.
-If you want to return a time span send NIL instead.
+see how it is interpreted.
+If you want to return a time span send NIL

 The second value that this function returns is the list of tokens alongwith all its tags.
 This is useful for debugging Chronicity results in the REPL.